CindyLyu1953/MDI_database_wireframe/DEVELOPER_GUIDE.md

 - **Short features**: Should only include verbatim version
 - **Long features**: Should include both condensed and verbatim versions
 - **Naming convention**: Use `feature_name` and `feature_name_verbatim`
-- **Empty values**: Use empty string or "NOT SPECIFIED"
+- **Empty values**: Use "NOT SPECIFIED"

 ### View Full Logic
-- Button appears when verbatim differs from condensed
+- Button appears when there are both short condensed version and long verbatim text
-- Automatically hides if content is identical
 - Implemented in Article and Compare pages
 - Uses JavaScript content comparison